For those new to online banking: click here to get started.

 The most important financial skill you can teach your child is how to save money.
 It’s no exaggeration to say that being able to save money can make the difference between your child being burdened with debt or living a financially stable life as an adult. 💵

 While there are many ways you can teach children to save money, the best way to get your children in the habit of saving is to help them set a savings goal.
 For instance, if your child wants an expensive toy, use the price of that toy to give them a goal to save for.
-Help them figure out how much they’ll need to save, and then show them how long they’ll need to save to meet their goal according to the simple budget we recommended in the introduction.
+Help them figure out how much they’ll need to save, and then show them how long they’ll need to save to meet their goal.

 When you’re teaching your children to save, make sure you give them a safe place to store their money. 💰 You can go with a mason jar, a tried and true piggy bank, or even better open up a savings account at First Alliance Credit Union.
 They’ll be able to see their money growing when they look at their account using online banking or the First Alliance mobile app, and they’ll also be less tempted to use that money for an impulse purchase.